-The Bachelor of Social Work (BSW) degree program at Northern Arizona University, accredited initially in 1991 retroactive to 1988, is one of 18 accredited professional degree programs at Northern Arizona University and is the only BSW degree program serving the rural northern high plateau and far southwestern areas of Arizona.
-NAU Social Work Program has a long-standing tradition of community service and preparing competent professional social workers for generalist practice with Native Americans, Latinos, and disenfranchised and vulnerable populations of the southwest.
+The Bachelor of Social Work (BSW) degree program at Northern Arizona University, accredited initially in 1991 retroactive to 1988, is one of over 23 accredited professional degree programs at Northern Arizona University and is the only BSW degree program serving the rural northern high plateau and far southwestern areas of Arizona.
+The Master of Social Work degree program has been accredited since October 9, 2020.
+NAU Social Work Department has a longstanding tradition of community service and preparing competent professional social workers for generalist practice with Native Americans, Latinos, and disenfranchised and vulnerable populations of the Southwest.
+NAU became a federally designated Hispanic Serving Institution in Spring 2021, demonstrating a commitment to serving underrepresented populations.